whywhy36/rediq/README.md

 # RediQ

+## What is RediQ

 RediQ is one generic batch job processor based on Redis.
+You can easily integrate Rediq into your own application.
+Any executable script compatible with *nix can be scheduled by RediQ, you just focus on application logic or batch job logic without worrying about the resource exhausted due to unscheduled job.
+Suppose you are developing one web application and you want this app can run some job background, you can use the language-specific framework (like resque in Ruby) to achieve the purpose.
+Using Rediq, just split up the batch task, write it in your favorite or most suitable language, and then, leave it to RediQ.

 ## Getting Started